kilean20/ML_blog/GP4Optim/GP4Optim.md

 </p>

-### Comparision with NN ensemble model on a 1D problem
+### Comparison with NN ensemble model on a 1D problem

-Although, the NN ensemble model is not Bayesian, it can estimate uncertainty and can incorporate new data by training.
-A [test](./GPvsNN/GPvsNN.ipynn) on a 1D regression problem, GP outperformed NN ensemble.
+Although the NN ensemble model is not Bayesian, it can estimate uncertainty and can incorporate new data by training.
+In a [test](./GPvsNN/GPvsNN.ipynn) on a 1D regression problem, GP outperformed NN ensemble.
 For a test, 16 identical MLPs (Multi-Layer Perceptron) are randomly initialized and trained to fit *f(x)=sin(4 &pi; x)* and compared to GPR (GP regression).
-The following comapres posterior estimate using GP (left) and NN ensemble (right):
+The following compares the posterior estimate using GP (left) and NN ensemble (right):

 <p align="center">
   <img src="./GPvsNN/GP.png" width="300" height="200" /> <img src="./GPvsNN/NNensemble_CELU.png" width="300" height="200" />